 The projects are as follows:

 Project 1.
-Core Skills – This introductory project enables students to acquire the knowledge and techniques they will need in order to make progress in Art.
-The project focuses on the core skills of tonal shading, mark-making, the colour wheel, colour mixing, and colour shading.
+Formal Elements – This introductory project enables students to acquire the knowledge and techniques they will need in order to make progress in Art.
+Students will learn the elements that make up a piece of artwork (line, tone, colour, texture, form, shape, space, and pattern) and focus on core skills such as tonal shading, mark-making, the colour wheel, painting, and colour shading.

 Project 2.
 Portraiture – An exciting project in which students will explore a variety of ways of creating portraits and studying the human figure.
 Artist research is a key element of art and design and students will need to show their understanding of at least one artist through their research and artist-inspired artwork.
 The core skills of observational drawing and proportions are the main focus of this project.

 Project 1.
 Islamic Art – This project gives students the opportunity to explore the culture and designs of Islamic art.
 Students will focus on the history of Islamic artwork and show their understanding of this through research and their own intricate 2D design work.

 Project 2.
 Reimagining Our Landscape – Students are provided with an opportunity to create their own abstract landscape paintings with an emphasis on the environment and how we interact with our world.
 Students will study Hundertwasser and experiment with working in the artist’s style.